How to add a Logout Link to your menu

-If you do it this way, you’re users will be redirected to a “Are you sure you want to do this?” page before being asked to click “Logout” again.
+If you do it this way, your users will be redirected to a “Are you sure you want to do this?” page before being asked to click “Logout” again.

 The reason for this is the WordPress logout URL is customised for each user.
 The logout URL has a “nonce” which is unique to the logged in user.
 If the “nonce” is incorrect then the user will be redirected to a “Are you sure you want to do this?” page.

 Therefore, we need to dynamically generate logout links, unique to the current user.
 This is possible using the Replacements functionality in Max Mega Menu Pro.

 Create a new Custom Link item and add it to the menu:

 The URL is not important, we’ll use the replacements functionality to swap out the URL with a customised logout link further on.